Melanie Harris Higgins: Career

-Ambassador to Burundi
+United States ambassador to Burundi

-On May 1, 2020, President Donald Trump announced his intent to nominate Higgins to be the next United States Ambassador to Burundi.
+On May 1, 2020, President Donald Trump announced his intent to nominate Higgins to be the next United States ambassador to Burundi.
 On May 19, 2020, her nomination was sent to the Senate.
 On November 18, 2020, her nomination was confirmed in the United States Senate by voice vote.
 She took the oath of office on January 13, 2021.
 On March 2, 2021, she presented her credentials to President Évariste Ndayishimiye.

 Awards

 In 2010, she received the Sinclaire Language Award from the American Foreign Service Association.

 Personal life

 Higgins speaks French, Indonesian, and some Bosnian.